cmaloney/dcos-docs/_pages/concepts/installing/installing-enterprise-edition/troubleshooting.md

 ---
 During DCOS installation, each of the components will converge from a failing state to a running state in the logs.

-Here is the sequence in which DCOS components come online. <!-- Add example of clusters converging and show logs with ignorable errors; clean logs.
+The DCOS components come online in this sequence. <!-- Add example of clusters converging and show logs with ignorable errors; clean logs.
 Examples of common failures are harder to show, because this would be a bug. -->

 # ZooKeeper and Exhibitor